cfirz/UnityAget.Package/README.md

 ## Installation

 ### From Unity Asset Store
-1. Download the package from the Unity Asset Store
+1. Download the package from the Unity Asset Store or from this repo
 2. Import the `.unitypackage` into your Unity project
 3. The plugin will appear in `Window > AI Assistant`

 ### From Unity Package Manager (UPM)
-1. Add the package via Git URL or scoped registry
+1. Add the package via Git URL in Unity Package Manager window
 2. The plugin will appear in `Window > AI Assistant`

 ## Quick Setup